samuelobe/samuelobe/README.md

 ## Hi there 👋

-I'm Samuel, a senior Mechanical Engineering student at Rensselaer Polytechnic Institute based in Troy, NY.
+I'm Samuel, a Mechanical Engineering graduate from Rensselaer Polytechnic Institute with a strong interest in software engineering.
 I have a passion for tackling problems in a simple and efficient way.

 - 🔭 I’m currently working on Flutter ShuttleTracker
 - 🌱 I’m currently learning React Native